mrhavens/DockerTrap/README.md

 auditctl -a exit,always -F arch=b32 -S execve
 ~~~

-## Create a base image for the honeypot
+### Create a base image for the honeypot

-Create and configure a base image for the honeypot.
-The container will
-be run normally.
-Any initialization is up to you., so be sure to initialized iplace your initialization
-script there or configure an init system of your choice.
-Make sure to
-commit the image as "honeypot:latest".
-You should also create an
-account named `user` and give it a weak password like `123456` to let
-brute-force attackers crack your host.
-The ip address of the
-attacker's host is passed to the container in the environment variable
-"REMOTE_HOST".
-For logging you might want to additionally configure an
-rsyslog instance to forward logs to the host machine at 172.17.42.1.
+A Dockerfile for a base image is included with a default root password as `root`.
+You can create and configure your own base image.
+The container spin up and be managed by xinitd normally.
+Any initialization is up to you, so be sure to initialized iplace your initialization script there or configure an init system of your choice.
+Make sure to commit the image as "honeypot:latest".
+You should also create an account named `user` and give it a weak password like `123456` to let brute-force attackers crack your host.
+The ip address of the attacker's host is passed to the container in the environment variable "REMOTE_HOST".
+For logging you might want to additionally configure an rsyslog instance to forward logs to the host machine.